DanDuhon/DSBG-Shuffle/README.md

 Q: Are you going to create a version for Mac/Linux/Android/iPhone?

 A: I'd like to, but I don't have any of experience with that sort of thing (this project is my only experience making a Windows app and I'm not even going to take much credit for that, thanks to auto-py-to-exe).
 So.. eventually?
 Feel free to contribute!
+A workaround for Mac/Linux is if you have Python 3 installed, you can just run the enemy_swapper.py script and that should work.
+You may have to install the Pillow module.

 Q: Why are some encounters missing from the list?